 - You must provide proof of identity and your ADF service;

 - You declare that any information submitted during the Wellbeing Service is true and complete in all respects;

-- You will complete and return all relevant documentation required to engage in the service, including but not limited to authority to act forms and consent to share data with other community, government agency, service and health organisation in a timely manner;
+- You will complete and return all relevant documentation required to engage in the service in a timely manner;

 - You will actively participate in the service, respond in a timely manner to the RSL Queensland advocate and complete any tasks and mandatory service programs to the best of your ability;